In the last module we approximated the value or action-value function using parameters \(\theta\),

 It will reach the goal state in a few steps with high probability

-Policy-based RL can learn the optimal stochastic policy
+Policy gradient RL can learn the optimal stochastic policy

-Goal: given policy \(\pi_\theta(s, a)\) with parameters \(\theta\), find best \({\color{blue}{\theta}}\)
+Goal: given policy \(\pi_\theta(a|s)\) with parameters \(\theta\), find best \({\color{blue}{\theta}}\)

 But how do we measure the quality of a policy \({\color{blue}{\pi_\theta}}\)?